 From 2017, the Network adopted a project-based approach whereby the Secretariat has the option to run multiple projects concurrently, with different or otherwise separate funders.
 This allows for sponsors with different but complementary policy interests within HF to form component parts of a broader and more comprehensive campaign.
 Projects may focus on specific policy themes, policy activities and/or geographical locations.
-Projects (in both conduct and scope) must adhere to the Terms of Reference set out herein and the values of the Network, and must include a 18% contribution to core Secretariat costs that may arise, proportional to the funding.
+Projects (in both conduct and scope) must adhere to the Terms of Reference set out herein and the values of the Network, and must include a contribution to core Secretariat costs that may arise, proportional to the funding.
+The standard contribution requested is 18% of the Project cost.